 I have been in email marketing since over a decade, and frequently went through stories about effective email marketing campaigns.
 People out there talked for hours on topics like 'the most critical components of an email' and 'the mistakes that destroy your email campaigns',and so on.
 Believe me, that list could be pretty long.

-Top Email Marketing Metrics That Determine Success:
+Top Email Marketing Metrics for Campaign Success:

 On the contrary, despite all the optimization done, if an email campaign doesn't achieve its goal, it's utter waste of effort.
 Before inking the deal, the first question I ask my clients is their objective behind the campaign.
 Most of the marketers want to boost subscriber base or like to generate leads that eventually get converted into potential customers.

-Click Through Rate:
+1. Click Through Rate

 CTR plays a decisive role in measuring results of A/B tests.
 A/B tests are conducted to find different methods to get more clicks in the emails.
 Click Through Rate is indeed the most important metric that gives you direct insight into the number of audience engaging with your content and interested to know more about you.

 Once your recipient comes to the desired location by clicking through on your email, next goal should be to get them to convert on your offer.
 Conversion is actually an action that an email asked your audience to take.
 Conversion is directly linked to the call-to-action in your mail, and a precise call-to-action should be directly linked to the overall goal of your email marketing.

 If going by the definition, Bounce Rate is the percentage of total emails that couldn't successfully delivered to the respective inboxes during email marketing.
 For marketers, there are two bounces they usually resort to track hard ans soft bounces.
 Soft bounces occurred when delivery of emails are failed due to temporary problems such as a full inbox or a problem with the recipient’s server.
 These emails are queued for delivery, and once the problem clears up, mails are delivered.